-- Math 331 Mathematics of Compound Interest (Offered in Spring)
+- Math 331 Mathematics of Compound Interest (Offered once a year)

 A mathematical treatment of measurements of interest and discount, present values, equations of value, basic annuities, more general annuities, amortization and sinking funds, bonds and other securities, yield rates, the term structure of interest rates, duration, convexity and immunization..
 This course covers SOA Exam FM material.

 - Math 332 Seminar in Financial Math (Offered once a year)

 This is a problem solving seminar that looks at the application of general derivatives, options, hedging and investment strategies, forwards and futures, and swaps.
 The context of these topics is actuarial science and financial mathematics.
 This course is of great assistance for students who are preparing for the actuarial exam (FM).